m0rphMZ/Summer_Internship_SMDevis/README.md

 2. Fill out the project details, including the type of service needed and contact information.
 3. Submit the form.

-### Browsing Projects
+### Becoming a Potential Partner

-1. Service providers can browse available projects by visiting `http://localhost:8000/form`.
+1. Potential partners can apply by visiting `http://localhost:8000/form`.
-2. View the list of projects and their details.
-3. Contact the project requester through provided contact information.
+2. Fill out the partner application form.
+3. Wait for admin approval.
+4. Once approved, you will receive access to the dashboard.

 ### Admin Dashboard

 1. Admins can access the admin dashboard at `http://localhost:8000/dashboard`.
-2. Approve or deny potential partner subscriptions.
+2. Review partner applications and approve/deny them.
-3. Manage the overall platform and ensure its quality.
+3. Monitor and manage the platform's quality.
+4. Partners with approved subscriptions can log in to the dashboard to view project submissions.

 ## Contributing